tilt-dev/tilt.build/blog/_posts/2019-10-16-crash-course-kubernetes-overview.md

 ---
 Hello and welcome to our new blog post series, "A Crash Course on Kubernetes"!
 Our summer intern didn't have a background in Kubernetes, so to get her up to speed, we started giving internal Tilt University presentations on relevant concepts.
 This was a great crash course for our intern, but even our experienced engineers learned things at these talks--turns out, you can work within Kubernetes pretty effectively and still have large gaps in your mental models.

 We're blogifying our Tilt U presentations so that other folks can benefit from the digging we did.
 This is post #1 of the series, where we discuss what Kubernetes is at the highest level, and explain why you should care.
-The subsequent posts will dig a little deeper into the building blocks you're likely to tinker with when you're starting out: post #2 will cover nodes (including the machinery of the master node), and post #3 will cover pods + services.
+The subsequent posts will dig a little deeper into the building blocks you're likely to tinker with when you're starting out: post #2 ([now live](/2020/01/31/crash-course-kubernetes-nodes.html)!) covers nodes (including the machinery of the master node), and post #3 will cover pods + services.

 Without further ado: